 Patients who find it challenging to handle substance abuse, are likely not to be limited to one substance.
 In this instance, taking Percocet and alcohol together it the common thing to happen.
 People who feel the need to mix their painkiller medications with a stimulant might find themselves prone to dangers of drug interactions.
-Alcohol and acetaminophen, an active ingredient in Percocet, could give you a kind of euphoric effect, but this is strictly discouraged as these two types of substances could damage the body severely.
+Alcohol and acetaminophen, an active ingredient in Percocet, could give to users a kind of euphoric effect, but this is strictly discouraged as these two types of substances could damage the body severely.
 Getting to know how alcohol and Percocet work together can help patients to understand why interacting these two substances are discouraged by health professionals.